Take this opportunity to discuss with Gill how she might help you with your school improvement.

 Talk for learning provides a scaffold for less able children, engagement for all children and challenge for the most able.

-Our courses differ from many others as they combine training events with one to one support in your own school.
+My courses differ from many others as they combine training events with one to one support in your own school.

 Headteachers say that teachers enjoy the courses and learn a great deal from them.
 Teachers say they particularly value the way we model “how to teach” on these days.
 They work hard, learn from each other and have to think deeply for themselves.